jpirmer/powerNLSEM/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 note

-* This is a new release.
+* Updates to DESCRIPTION file (I got a message on wrong family name and given name code and I should resubmit by September 30th) and small updates to references